Silver Moon Bookshop: Opening

-Silver Moon bookshop opened in May 1984.
+Silver Moon bookshop opened in May 1984 and was associated with the women in print movement, an international effort by second-wave feminists to establish autonomous communication networks created by and for women, including feminist periodicals, presses, and bookstores.
 Its name derived from two feminist symbols and from the title of a poem by Sappho.
 The Greater London Council (GLC), as part of their effort to maintain Charing Cross Road as a bookselling street and international tourist attraction, had offered two shop units for rent “solely for bookshop use”.
 Number 68 Charing Cross Road was extremely dilapidated.
 Silver Moon raised £47,304 from family and friends and a capital grant from the GLC for the refurbishment of their shop and purchase of initial stock.
 This was a prime location on the best bookselling street in the country.
 Cholmeley wanted to make women's writing more visible, and she "didn't want to open in sort of an outer borough, [she] wanted to say, you know '51% of the population – We're here, we're good and we absolutely deserve to be in the center of things.

 Before the GLC was disbanded in 1986, it delivered grants to many feminist organisations.
 The GLC was committed to eliminating barriers that prevented minority communities from accessing art and entering creative industries.
 The GLC recognised that “It is cultural distribution not cultural production that is the key locus of power and profit.”
 This mission aligned with Silver Moon Bookshop, whose objective was to provide public access to literature written by marginalized women.
 The GLC said “Silver Moon is a project of strategic importance.”